fullstorydev/grpcurl/README.md

 ```

 The `--descriptor_set_out` argument is what tells `protoc` to produce a protoset,
-and the `--include_imports` arguments is necessary for the protoset to contain
+and the `--include_imports` argument is necessary for the protoset to contain
 everything that `grpcurl` needs to process and understand the schema.